Ethnicity & Health Unit Logo

 Looking to the future

 The last three years have seen us secure substantial support locally, growing from two community boroughs to four with interest in connecting from Harrow.
-In total, 3487 community members attended our roadshows, with over 50% of attendees having health checks.
+In total, 2278 community members attended our roadshows, with over 50% of attendees having health checks.
 Recruiting our community research champion members from the local boroughs and having them work alongside our local CVS', has helped us build relationships and trust within the community and opened the appetite for 8.4% to get involved in research then and there, with 75% of attendees sharing that they were willing to take part in research.
-Community Research Champions are excited to expand their time supporting future initiatives and opportunities of research within their local communities, with mamy continuing to work with their local CVS.
+Community Research Champions are excited to expand their time supporting future initiatives and opportunities of research within their local communities, with many continuing to work with their local CVS.

 NIHR ARC NWL and the Ethnicity & Health Unit have successfully applied for £30k of additional ICS REN funding.
 We have also secured £10K funding from the NIHR CRN North West London to continue our partnership (2024/25).
 ICS REN III has applied for an additional £50K in funding to continue our work with young people from our local communities.
 The ICS REN Partnership Forum will continue.